Understanding Chronic Myeloid Leukemia

 What is Chronic Myeloid Leukemia?

-Chronic myeloid leukemia (CML) starts with an abnormal change, or mutation, in a cell’s DNA that creates a chromosome known as the Philadelphia (Ph) chromosome.
+Chronic myeloid leukemia (CML) is a type of blood cancer in the bone marrow that causes too many white blood cells to form.
+It starts with an abnormal change, or mutation, in a cell’s DNA that creates a chromosome known as the Philadelphia (Ph) chromosome.

-• When the Ph chromosome is present in cells, a protein known as BCR-ABL is produced
+• When the Ph chromosome is present in cells, a protein known as BCR::ABL1 is produced

-• The BCR-ABL protein causes the bone marrow to produce abnormal white blood cells
+• The BCR::ABL1 protein causes the bone marrow to produce abnormal white blood cells

 • These abnormal cells are CML cells.
 Over time, they overtake healthy white blood cells in the bone marrow to cause leukemia